Ellen Hopkins, Censorship and Why We Can't Tell Teens the Truth

 If you talk honestly, we'll listen.
 We don't need clowns or comparisons of our bodies to sucked lollipops and we don't need you hiding the world of drugs from us.
 We just need the truth, support and education.
 With that, we're golden.

-More articles in WMC FBomb by Category: Education, Feminism, Girls, Health, Media
+More articles by Category: Education, Feminism, Girls, Health, Media

-More articles in WMC FBomb by Tag: Activism and advocacy, Sex education, Books, News
+More articles by Tag: Activism and advocacy, Sex education, Books, News